Ruqaiya Sultan Begum: Life

-Ruqaiya became Empress consort of the Mughal Empire at the age of fourteen years following her husband's accession to the throne in 1556.
+Ruqaiya became Empress of the Mughal Empire at the age of fourteen years following her husband's accession to the throne in 1556.
 She remained childless throughout her marriage but was entrusted the upbringing of Akbar and Mariam-uz-Zamani's grandson, Prince Khurram (the future emperor Shah Jahan).
 Jagat Gosain's son Khurram, considered to be auspicious as per his astrological signs was insisted by Akbar to be raised under his care than at Salim's palace and therefore was raised in Akbar's palace.
 He was placed under the care of Ruqaiya Sultan who resided in Akbar's harem and she is stated to have raised Khurram affectionately.

 Jahangir noted in his memoirs that Ruqaiya had loved his son, Khurram, "a thousand times more than if he had been her own [son]."
 Khurram remained with her until he had turned almost 14.
 After Akbar died in 1605, the young prince was then, finally, allowed to return to his father's household, and thus, returned to the care of his mother, Jagat Gosain whom he cared for and loved immensely.
 Khurram in his biography and court chronicles referred to his mother Bilqis Makani with the epithet 'Hazrat'.
 She also raised Shah Jahan's first daughter, Parhez Banu Begum.

-She remained one of Akbar's chief consorts from the time of their marriage in 1557 until his death in 1605.
-This was primarily due to her exalted lineage, being Mirza Hindal's daughter, a Mughal princess as well as Akbar's first wife.
+She was one of Akbar's consorts from the time of their marriage in 1557 until his death in 1605.
+She was Akbar's first wife and a Timurid princess, being the daughter of Mirza Hindal.